Kotokoraba Market, Cape Coast, Ghana

 Kotokoraba Market, or Kotokuraba Market, is the largest market in Cape Coast, capital of the Central Region of Ghana, which is the tourism hub of Ghana.
 Cape Coast is known for many reasons, including for its UN World Heritage Site – Cape Coast Castle – and its senior high schools, and is also popular because of its market.
 Kotokoraba Market is the economic hub of the region, with all major trading stores located around it.
 Part of the market has a big transport yard from where various buses and cars transport traders and their wares, as well as individuals, to different parts of the country.

 The market is bordered to the north-west by Mfantsipim School and the Ghana Broadcasting Corporation hill.
 On the east is Tantri, a busy transport yard and the major departure point for travellers moving out of the city.

 History

 The market has existed for years, and was a major trading site during the pre-independence era, continuing to grow to is present size.
 It served as a major point for all trade in the region.
 Its position made it a hotspot for economic activity, as major activities in the city went on in and around the area.
 This led to the area quickly filling up with building for stores.
 Various trading houses brought their businesses close as it brought them closer to buyers.
 The name of the market, which could mean "crab village", is believed to derive from early settlers who made their living from the abundance of crabs in the bay.

+John Evans Atta-Mills made refurbishing the market a major feature of his presidential campaign.
+As President, he sought financing for the refurbishment from China.